Westlake University: Administration

-The University President is Shi Yigong and its Vice Presidents include Tian Xu, Min Qiu, Xiaoyun Zhu and Qingke Ji.
+The University President is Shi Yigong and its Vice Presidents include Tian Xu, Min Qiu and Xiaoyun Zhu.

 Academics

-The university's faculties are the School of Life Science, School of Science and the School of Engineering.
+The university's faculties are the School of Life Sciences, School of Science and the School of Engineering.

 Rankings and reputation

+Westlake University was ranked 52nd in China and 124th globally in Nature Index 2025.

+Academic Ranking of World Universities (Shanghai Ranking)

 Nature Index

 Nature Index tracks the affiliations of high-quality scientific articles and presents research outputs by institution and country on monthly basis.

+U.S. News & World Report Best Global Universities Ranking

 Campus and Campus Life

 Westlake University is located in Xihu District, Hangzhou, Zhejiang Province in China.

-Yungu Campus (Main Campus)
+Yungu Campus

 The Yungu Campus is located in the Yungu Block of Zijingang Science and Technology City in Xihu District.
 The circular center of the campus is the "academic loop" for the university's administrative and academic heart, including a large "c"-shaped faculty building.
 The "residential loop" fills the campus perimeter, and contains residences and other personnel support facilities.
 The loops are separated by a moat crossed by 12 bridges.